shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.0.md

 - App-specific keys are the default, developers can configure it to [[dashboard-user-guide#configure-keyspace|global keyspace type]]
 - Developers must submit a verification form and seek approval for enabling global keys
-- Global keys enable a simpler user experience whereby users see the same wallet address across when they log into any app in the {{config.extra.arcana.company_name}} ecosystem.
+- Global keys make for a better user experience whereby users see the same wallet address across when they log into any app in the {{config.extra.arcana.company_name}} ecosystem.
 Users must ensure that they do not sign any malicious transactions of any fraudulent app.
 To mitigate this risk, {{config.extra.arcana.company_name}} requires developers to submit a verification form before the global keys feature is enabled for an app.

 ### Monitor Application Usage Metrics